Provincial support for individuals

 - A one-time enhancement to the climate action tax credit will be paid in July 2020 for moderate to low-income families: An adult will receive up to $218.00 (increased from $43.50).
 A child will receive $64.00 (increased from $12.75)

-- Providing up to $500 a month for April, May and June 2020 to help renters and landlords during the COVID-19 pandemic.
+- Providing up to $500 a month for April to August 2020 to help renters and landlords during the COVID-19 pandemic.

 - Customers on a monthly payment plan who are facing financial challenges due to COVID-19 may defer their payment for up to 90 days with no penalty